Higher-Order Behavioural Conformances via Fibrations: Fibrations and Behavioural Conformances

 \begin{remark} A lifting of a functor along a $\CLat_\sqcap$-fibration is uniquely determined by its action on objects since the fibration is faithful (\Cref{lem:clat-fib-props}\ref{lem:clat-fib-props-faithful}). \end{remark}

 \begin{example}[Fuzzy Relation Liftings] We present a number of liftings of functors on $\Set^{(2)}$ along the fibration $p_\jne\colon \FRel_\jne\to \Set^{(2)}$ (\Cref{ex:fibrations}\ref{ex:fibrations-frel2}).
 These liftings will feature in the categorical modelling of behavioural conformances for our example languages $\pSKI$ and $\pBCK$.
+The reader may want to consider \Cref{ex:liftings-rel} below in parallel, where the restrictions of the present liftings from fuzzy relations to relations are discussed.

 \begin{enumerate} \item The endofunctor $\{\bot\} + (-)\colon \Set^{(2)}\to \Set^{(2)}$ lifts to the endofunctor

 where $d_\bot(x,x')=d(x,x')$ for $x,x'\in X$, $d_\bot(\bot,\ol{x})=0$ for $\ol{x}\in \{\bot\}+X$, and $d_\bot(x,\bot)=1$ for $x\in X$. \item The product and coproduct functors $\times,+\colon \Set^{(2)}\times \Set^{(2)}\to \Set^{(2)}$ (which are formed like in $\Set$) lift to the product and coproduct on $\FRel_\jne$.
 Indeed, the product of fuzzy relations is given by and the coproduct by